dgruber/wfl/README.md

 ## Context

 A context defines the execution backend for the workflow.
-Contexts can be easily created with the _New_ functions which are defined in the _context.go_ file.
+Contexts can be easily created with the _New_ functions which are defined in the _context.go_ file or in the separate packages found in _pkg/context_.

 For creating a context which executes the jobs of a workflow in operating system processses use: